Home » WSL & Arch Linux

 > wsl --update

-To update to the latest pre-relase version, run instead:
+To update to the latest pre-release version, run instead:

 > wsl --update --pre-release